Domaine Barmès-Buecher - Mue 2021 (vin orange)

 RVF

 "Welcome to Alsace's mandarin dream!
 An extremely delicious orange wine that shows this category is capable of great things.
-Fantastic interplay of fine, generous tannins, orange zest and chalky minerality.
-Delicate bitterness adds to the tension.
+Fantastic interplay of fine, generous tannins, orange zest, and chalky minerality.
+A delicate bitterness adds to the tension."
 (James Suckling 2023)

-Buy your Barmès-Buecher wines at the best price on private sale!
+Buy your Barmès-Buecher wines at the best price in a private sale!

 Nose